MCUdude/MightyCore/README.md

 [![Build Status](https://travis-ci.org/MCUdude/MightyCore.svg?branch=master)](https://travis-ci.org/MCUdude/MightyCore) [![MegaCore forum thread](https://img.shields.io/badge/support-forum-blue.svg)](http://forum.arduino.cc/index.php?topic=379427.0)

 An Arduino core for ATmega8535, ATmega16, ATmega32, ATmega164, ATmega324, ATmega644 and ATmega1284, all running a [custom version of Optiboot](#write-to-own-flash).
 Major libraries such as SD, Servo, SPI and Wire are modified to work with this core.
 Still, a large amount of third-party libraries often work without any modifications.
 This core requires at least Arduino IDE v1.6, but v1.6.11+ is recommended.
-If you're into "pure" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
+If you're into "generic" AVR programming, I'm happy to tell you that all relevant keywords are being highlighted by the IDE through a separate keywords file.
 Make sure to test the [example files](https://github.com/MCUdude/MightyCore/tree/master/avr/libraries/AVR_examples/examples) (File > Examples > AVR C code examples).
 <br/> <br/>
 If you're looking for a great development board for these DIP-40 microcontrollers, I got you covered!
 I've used the Arduino UNO for years, but felt like some functionality was missing on the board.
 When designing this board I made sure all missing functionality was added.
 [The board can be bought on my Tindie store](https://www.tindie.com/products/MCUdude/dip-40-arduino-compatible-development-board).